 Malli’s first husband was Sally Bloch.
 He fell in WWI.
 They had a son named Eugen, born in 1900 in Mülheim on Ruhr, who escaped via Shanghai (addressbook 1939) to Buenos Aires, Argentina with his family.
 In 1963 they came back to Germany and Eugen died in Bremen in 1978.
 Malli’s second husband David Dagobert Eichberg from Osterspai died in January 1927 and is buried in Mülheim on Ruhr.
 They had no children and Malli didn’t re-marry after that.
 She lived in Oberhausen when she was deported to Theresienstadt on July 22, 1942.
 On September 21, 1942, she was murdered in Treblinka.

-On February 27, 1927, Samuel Tobias died.
-He lived in Recklinghausen at the time, but his death was not recorded in the local registry, so he probably died somewhere else.
-He is not buried at the local cemetery.
-His wife Sophie escaped to the Netherlands in January 1939 and disappeared.
+On February 27, 1927, Samuel Tobias died at the Laurentiusstift in Waltrop.
+His wife Sophie escaped to the Netherlands in January 1939 and died there on February 7, 1939.
 Her son Joseph died in Koblenz in July 1939.
 Hedwig is reported missing and we don’t know anything about Paulina and Felix.
 It was only by chance that we found out about the second family of Samuel Tobias because obviously none of them survived the Holocaust.
 The children of the first marriage who escaped, didn’t talk about this part of the family.
 And the municipal registry offices and archives didn’t realize there was a relationship between all the Tobias families spread across the towns of the Ruhr district.
 We hope to find the graves of Samuel and Bertha someday.

 Elise “Elly” and Josef Levy lived in Recklinghausen at 138 Bochumer Street before they left Germany.
 In November 1938 they emigrated to Buenos Aires, Argentina.
 Elly died there on September 24, 1947, and is buried at the Jewish cemetery La Tablada.